iggy18/reading-notes/README.md

 reading notes for code 102.

 ## about me.
-**I am Seth.** I am a student at codefellows. *for now* When i'm asked a question I dont know the answer to, my normal respose is...
+**I am Seth.** I am a student at codefellows. *for now*.
+When I'm asked a question that I dont know the answer to, my normal respose is...
 > Lets find out.

 ### Growth mindset